 #27 The Great Gatsby (F. Scott Fitzgerald)

 Ugh!
 The Great Gatsby is probably the only entry on this top 101 list that made me recoil.
-My review of this contender for the great American novel is coming soon, but for now suffice it to say I wasn’t a huge fan.
+You can read my review of this “great American novel” here, but for now suffice it to say I wasn’t a huge fan.
 I really don’t understand what all the fuss is about!
 It’s an unpopular opinion, sure, but I stand by it.
 Clearly, given its ranking, not many other booklovers feel the same way!

 #32 Reckoning (Magda Szubanski)